Comcast/Bynar/README.md

 	]
 }
 ```
-Boot Disks must be specified for ceph to filter out.
+System Disks must be specified for ceph to filter out.
+This is a list of all disks that Ceph should not run on.
 A disk with the root or boot partition, as well
 as the device path of the root and boot (/boot, /boot/efi) partitions must be provided for Bynar to filter
 out.
 Bynar needs to be able to distinguish the disks so it does not try to wipe a boot partition.
 If not
 provided ceph will attempt to add/remove the disk/partition as an OSD.